divriots/jampack/packages/www/public/features/optimize-images-external/index.md

 ---
-title: 'Optimize external images (Experimental)'
+title: 'Optimize external images'
 jampack: '--onlyoptim'
 ---

+> This feature is experimental

 `jampack` can optionally optimizes external images for faster download on any device and better [Core Web Vitals](https://web.dev/learn-core-web-vitals/) scores.